 Learning something new together can help you bond as a couple.
 If you know how to ski or snowboard teach your date some helpful tips.
 If neither of you have learned yet, take a lesson together.
 The weekend rates at Holiday Valley are $105 for the entire weekend from 4PM on Friday through 4:30PM on Sunday, $68 for an 8 hour ticket, $64 for a 4 hour ticket, $71 for a day/night ticket from 8:30AM-10PM, and $34 for a night ticket from 4PM-10PM.
 Rates may vary for beginners and weekday slope times, so check out their website for details.

 The weekend rates at Kissing Bridge are $58 for a 4 hour ticket (any 4 hours), $62 for an unlimited ticket from time of purchase to close, $40 for a night ticket (4PM-9PM), and $40 for a Sunday night ticket (3PM-8PM).
 Again, rates may vary for beginners and weekday slope times.
 Visit the KB website for details.

 Check out a new place together

 My boyfriend and I love to check out book shops like Talking Leaves Books next to Caffe Aroma on Elmwood or The Second Reader Book Shop on Hertel Ave.
 It’s fun to get lost in there and show each other what we found!
-Share your new purchases with each other over mimosas and a cheese plate at Caffe Aroma or a latte at the new Daily Planet Coffee or SPoT Coffee in North Buffalo.
+Share your new purchases with each other over mimosas and a cheese plate at Caffe Aroma or a latte at SPoT Coffee in North Buffalo.

 5th Date Ramen at SATO